Ensuring Volunteers' Health During and After Service

-- Strengthened the policy and guidelines for malaria prevention and treatment.
-Volunteers meet individually with their Peace Corps medical officer, where they are informed of the risks, benefits and side effects of the four different malaria suppression medications available to them, depending on their location.
-Volunteers are then given a choice of medications, depending on whether they prefer a daily or weekly regimen.
+- Strengthened policy and guidelines for malaria prevention and treatment.
+Volunteers meet individually with their Peace Corps Medical Officer to discuss the risks, benefits and side effects of the malaria suppression medications available to them.
+Volunteers are then given a choice of medication, depending on their location and whether they prefer a daily or weekly regimen.

 For Current Volunteers, the Peace Corps has: